Tummy Tuck (Abdominoplasty) in San Diego

 Losing weight or having a baby are both exciting life events.
 Unfortunately, they often leave loose skin and stretch marks on your abdomen.
 And it can be nearly impossible to get your slim waist back, even with diet and exercise.
 If this sounds familiar, you might be a candidate for a tummy tuck (abdominoplasty) in San Diego.
 After tummy tuck surgery, you’ll see a dramatic change in your body’s shape—and in the way you feel about yourself.

 Firm up your tummy with the help of LJC’s board-certified plastic surgeons.
 Since 1988, they’ve helped thousands of people rediscover confidence in their bodies.
 Now, it’s your time to shine!

 What Are the Different Types of Tummy Tuck Surgery?

-There are 3 basic types of tummy tucks that we perform at LJC in San Diego: mini tummy tuck, standard tummy tuck, and extended tummy tuck.
+There are 4 basic types of tummy tucks that we perform at LJC in San Diego: mini tummy tuck, standard tummy tuck, extended tummy tuck, and circumferential tummy tuck.
 Your surgeon will help you choose the right approach during your consultation.

 Mini Tummy Tuck

 The most limited and easiest tummy tuck to recover from is the mini tummy tuck.